 Grant staff are conducting ongoing research related to library services for incarcerated people.
 This research includes reviewing academic and popular publications, locating information about existing services on library websites, and reading policy documents created by carceral facilities.
 The Expanding Information Access for Incarcerated People project has produced two white papers related to library services for people who are incarcerated.
 One is on “Trends and concerns in library services for incarcerated people and people in the process of reentry” and the other is on “Technology in carceral facilities.”

 Expanding Services Together: Learning and Modeling Library Services for People Negatively Impacted by Incarceration is an early career cohort of co-learners focused on developing professional skills and advocacy related to library services for currently and formerly incarcerated people.
-Cohort interest applications are not open at this time.
+The 2025 cohort brought together 29 librarians and information workers from across the country over three months.
+Cohort members built professional connections and created proposals for new and more robust library services for people who are or have been incarcerated.

 Training Series Videos